fredpy/trex2-agent/README.md

  * C++ boost libraries 1.47 or above: http://www.boost.org

-The compilation is also setup by default to compile the europa reactor which the will require:
+The compilation is also setup by default to compile the europa reactor which in turn requires:
 * europa-pso 2.6:  https://github.com/nasa/europa

 But you can safely disable europa via setting WITH_EUROPA to OFF